Guilherme-Vasconcelos/Aqua/README.md

 ### License
 Copyright 2021 Guilherme-Vasconcelos

-Aqua is licensed under the GNU Affero General Public License, either version 3 or any later versions.
-Please refer to LICENSE for more details.
+Aqua is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Aqua is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with Aqua.
+If not, see <https://www.gnu.org/licenses/>.